The material below assumes that you are familiar with the process for generating Word documents

 indicating the nature of the problem.

-Method 2: the INCLUDEPICTURE tag
+Method 2: the INCLUDEPICTURE tag (not recommended)

 This is the older technique for creating merge fields, and in some ways is less reliable because Word sometimes refuses to update the generated document